BillWang04/CSE151A-Group-Project/README.md

 For the training set, the RMSE value of 3768.614335146322 indicates that, on average, the model's predictions deviate from the true prices by approximately $3,768.
 This value is lower than the RMSE for the training set of the linear regression model, suggesting that the Random Forest Regressor is able to better capture the patterns in the training data.

 Similarly, for the testing set, the RMSE value of 4126.950091324907 suggests that the model's predictions deviate from the actual prices by around $4,127 on average.
 While this value is higher than the training set RMSE, it is still lower than the RMSE for the testing set of the linear regression model.

-The lower RMSE values for both the training and testing sets indicate that the Random Forest Regressor is performing better than the linear regression model in predicting flight prices.
-The Random Forest Regressor's ability to capture non-linear relationships and handle complex interactions between features might be contributing to its improved performance.

 ### XG-Boost Tree Testing